go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 You can add [PlantUML](https://plantuml.com/) support to Gitea's markdown by using a PlantUML server.
 The data is encoded and sent to the PlantUML server which generates the picture.
 There is an online demo server at http://www.plantuml.com/plantuml, but if you (or your users) have sensitive data you can set up your own [PlantUML server](https://plantuml.com/server) instead.
-To set up PlantUML rendering copy javascript files from https://gitea.com/davidsvantesson/plantuml-code-highlight and put in your `custom/public` folder.
+To set up PlantUML rendering, copy javascript files from https://gitea.com/davidsvantesson/plantuml-code-highlight and put them in your `custom/public` folder.
 Then add the following to `custom/footer.tmpl`:

 ```html